Internet Service Provider Content Filtering

 For information about how to protect minors online and to determine the appropriate parental blocking and filtering controls for online activity, please visit the websites for Family Online Safety Institute and ConnectSafely, which are advocacy groups that provide information and connections to third-party filtering tools you can use on your home computers and mobile devices.

-Emery Telcom through their wholly owned subsidiaries of Emery Telecommunications & Video Inc., and Emery Telcom Video, LLC (collectively Emery), provide fiber, fixed wireless, cable, and DSL data services as an Internet Service Provider (ISP) to customers in Carbon, Emery, Grand, San Juan and Wayne Counties.
-Emery's conspicuous notifications in 2020 consisted of the following:
+Emery Telcom through their wholly owned subsidiaries of Emery Telecommunications & Video Inc., and Emery Telcom Video, LLC (collectively Emery), provide fiber, fixed wireless, cable and DSL data services as an Internet Service Provider (ISP) to customers in Carbon, Emery, Grand, San Juan, and Wayne Counties.
+Emery's conspicuous notification within the current biennial period consisted of the following:

 RE: S.B.
 134 – Materials Harmful to Minors Amendments

 The the State of Utah, Department of Commerce, has passing of S.B 134 modifying the Utah Criminal Code regarding an Internet service provider’s responsibility to offer content filtering methods for materials harmful to minors.
 Under S.B.
 134, Internet service providers are required to notify consumers of your right to request that material harmful to minors be blocked.

 Please accept this letter as notice of the availability of content filtering for your internet service.
 You may request to have content/material harmful to minors blocked.